 Just outside the city gate of Valletta this public garden is located.
 From here you have views over Sliema, Floriana and Manoel Island.
 The name of the garden comes from Marquis of Hastings, who was a governor of Malta.
 He died in 1827 and is buried in the garden.

-This beautiful theater, a contribution to Malta's cultural scene, from 1732 is well worth a visit.
+This beautiful theatre from 1732, a contribution to Malta's cultural scene, is well worth a visit.
 António Manoel de Vilhena, the Grand Master of the Knights of Malta, personally paid for this to be built and it was incredible constructed in only ten months.
 The theatre holds a museum and you can go on guided tours if you don't feel like seeing the show performed during your visit.

 This fort was built by the British to support Malta from Italian navy.
-To make it extra safe, a 100 ton gun, designed to be the worlds biggest, was placed at its entry.
+To make it extra safe, a 100 ton gun, designed to be the world's biggest, was placed at its entry.
 Fortunately it never had to be used but it is still there for visitors to watch.
-Besides the gun, don't miss the museum to learn more about the military history of Malta.
+Besides the gun, do not miss the museum to learn more about the military history of Malta.

 It is said that the name Malta comes from the Italian word Melita that means honey.
 This because of when sailors first saw Malta, the islands' silhouette was coloured in dark yellow just like the colour of honey.
 This golden colour came from all the limestone that Malta consists of.
 To celebrate this natural treasure, Limestone Heritage Park & Gardens shows the stone's 22,000,000 years of history and all that it can be used for.